 When a person consumes too much food or food that is of poor quality, then they introduce ama into their system.
 Ama literally translates as “undigested,” meaning calories that the body is not immediately converting into energy.
 Ama is considered a toxin or waste product that the body needs to dispel in order to function optimally.

 Ama also may be the result when the body’s agni, or digestive fire, is weak.
 Accordingly, it is wise to get rid of the ama in the body while also strengthening its digestive fire.
 This may be accomplished by adopting certain lifestyle changes.
+You can click here for a thorough examination including a detailed discussion of your lifestyle by a naturopathic doctor.

 How to Reduce Triglycerides in Ayurveda